interwebologist/NerdPrompt/README.md

 - **Customer Multi-colored headers** using ANSI formatting you can match your VIM or terminal theme for headers 1, 2 and 3:
 - Supports **bold**, *italic*, and ***bold italic*** text rendered directly in the terminal.
 - Removes citation markers like `[^1]` for a cleaner output in perplexity.ai (clickable links coming in future release)
+- Code syntax highlighting with language detection.
+Custom dividers set in config for blocks of code.
 - Easy-to-use interface for querying Perplexity.ai.

 ---